 First, the zip codes data was migrated.
 Once the “Weather” widget was working again, the same process was applied to the “Bible” and “Dictionary” widgets.
 There was a bit of a snag with optimizing the SQL.
 The idea was to improve memory usage without sacrificing CPU performance.
 Using the “lower” and “upper” SQL functions, in order to modify the case of the letters, was causing the CPU to work harder than before.
 Fortunately, the problem was resolved.
 It wasn’t necessary to use those functions to get the job done.

 When the “Thesaurus” widget was finally working — wow — it felt powerful.
-Searching a word is as simply as typing it.
+Searching a word is as simple as typing it.
 From there, synonyms can be clicked.
 It almost feels like a game, to see how far away you can get from the starting word.
 The “Thesaurus” widget also feels useful.
 Hopefully people will like it.
 A lot of work went into this one.